 Airy Fairy Flour author Clara Alden Spence, 1920s-1930s

 Real Name?
-When we research and don’t find a person outside of their professional years, there is a chance they took on a pseudonym, as we believe Clara Alden Spence did.
+When we research and don’t find a person outside of their professional years, there is a chance they took on a pseudonym, did Clara Alden Spence, we believe.
 There are records for Clara Alden Spence after 1927 and before 1932.
 That’s it, 1927-1932.
 Miss Spence, as she was called, was a Test Kitchen Director, a “Pop up” Cooking School teacher, author, and radio announcer.
 And from these records we were thrilled to cobble together a professional biographical outline.
-“If you have information leading to the… please let us know.
+“If you have information leading to the… please let us know.“

 Clara Alden Spence was from Kansas and was a graduate in Home Economics from Kansas University.
-I will vouch for Kansas University being highly committed to baking, as I visited their campus in Manhattan, Kansas which had a baking museum.
-There’s also a Pillsbury Drive in town!
-As an aside there was a fabulous antique stove shop in the shopping district.
+I will vouch for Kansas University being highly committed to baking, as I visited their campus in Manhattan, Kansas including their little baking museum.
+We drove down Pillsbury Drive to get there!
+An aside: there was an antique cook stove shop in the middle of town.

 Select Cover to See Inside This Vintage Booklet.